-- The content of each assigned reading is clearly referred to in the text of the reflection. - Higher order thinking skills that goes beyond reiteration of content (e.g., application, analysis, synthesis, evaluation of content) is clearly demonstrated. - Spelling, grammar, and mechanical aspects of writing are accurate. - Thoughts and writing are well organized; section headings are provided as needed. - The document is word-processed. - The document is turned in on or before the date due.
+- The content of each assigned reading is clearly referred to in the document. - Higher order thinking skills that go beyond reiteration of content (e.g., application, analysis, synthesis, evaluation of content) are clearly demonstrated. - Spelling, grammar, and mechanical aspects of writing are accurate. - Thoughts are well organized; section headings are provided as needed. - The document is word-processed. - The document is submitted on or before the date due.